lr-devx/lr-devx/README.md

 This is Alian/DEAD, an experienced developer!

 ## About me
-I'm an High School student from France.
+I'm Liam, an High School student from France.
 I started my journey as a developer in late 2019.

 ## Projects from Alian/DEAD